Automated backup of MySQL databases can be a serious task. The proper way to automate backups involves the following steps:

-And in the Store backups in destination section you can choose where to send files.
-You can choose Folder, FTP, Amazon S3, GoogleDrive, DropBox, Azure Blob Storage or OneDrive.
+And in the Store backups in destinations section, you can choose where to send files.
+You can choose Folder, FTP, Amazon S3, GoogleDrive, DropBox, Azure Blob Storage, or OneDrive.
 Note: You can select several destinations at once, such as, for example, a Folder and Amazon S3.

 In the Schedule backups section, you can specify the time when to run backup jobs each

 day.
 You can change the interval and specify other launch rules in Advanced settings.

 In the Send email confirmation section, you can click on the Test button to test the sending

 of email notifications to the entered email address.

 On the backup job settings page, you can find a host of other interesting settings, such as

 Execute After & Before Scripts, Encryption, and Backup Folder.